Why learn Russian of all the choices?

 One of the most significant advantages of learning the Russian language is that it would open up a gateway to learn several Slavonic languages.

 The closest branch of the East Slavic language related to the Russian version is the Belarusian and Ukrainian versions.

 Once you can learn Russian, you will understand almost all said in the Ukrainian and Belarusian languages.

-Furthermore, learning Russian will also enable you to know Georgian, Polish, Czech, Slovak, and Bulgarian, since all these use the Cyrillic or an enhanced Latin alphabet.
+Furthermore, learning Russian will also enable you to know Georgian, Polish, Czech, Slovak, and Bulgarian.
+All these use the Cyrillic or an enhanced Latin alphabet.